 Have you ever considered how much cash your organization is handing over just to pay the bills?

-Every functioning part of a business incurs a cost — including accounts payable (AP).
-That translates to paying for the act of paying invoices.
+Every functioning part of a business incurs a cost — including accounts payable (AP) and the process of paying invoices.
 So how can you get a grip on this critical type of spending?
 By calculating your business’s AP cost per invoice.

 The total number of invoices paid (for a set time period) divided by all the costs incurred to pay them (for that same time period) will give you the AP cost per invoice.
-This metric provides an accurate measure of a business’s AP efficiency.
+This metric, along with other accounts payable metrics, provides an accurate measure of a business’s AP efficiency.

 What should your AP cost per invoice look like?
 It’s hard to say, as it varies widely across industries.
-Take a look at these estimates:
+Take a look at these estimates from IOFM: